faymarie/flask-crate-transit-data/README.md

 If CrateDB is not running locally, replace localhost with the hostname CrateDB is running on.
 Run ``sh$ hostname -i`` to detect your host ip.

+5) Activate your virtual environment:

+If you are a Mac user, activate your environment by running ``sh$ source myenv/bin/activate``
+If you are a Windows user, activate your environment by running ``sh$ source myenv/Scripts/activate``